 Contraception: It is currently unknown whether the vaccines being tested are safe during pregnancy.
-For this reason, it is important that all women use adequate contraception throughout the trial.
+For this reason, it is important that all volunteers with the potential to become pregnant use adequate contraception throughout the trial.
 These are the injection, implant, the coil and most forms of hormonal contraception.
 Condoms alone will not be sufficient for the study.
 If you were to become pregnant during the trial you must tell us immediately and you will be withdrawn from the study, although we will ask to follow you up for safety reasons.
+Volunteers with the potential to become pregnant are defined as those who are fertile and able to become pregnant following the start of menstruation until becoming postmenopausal, unless permanently sterile.
+A post-menopausal state is defined as no menstruation for 12 months without a known cause.